MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 ## 🧠 Research Question

-Can we develop a machine learning model to predict which BNPL users
-are at high risk of over-indebtedness or default, and what features
-serve as the best early warning indicators?
+How accurately can a machine learning model, using behavioral and transactional data, predict over-indebtedness risk among Gen Z Buy Now, Pay Later (BNPL) users within a 6-month horizon, and which features provide the most reliable early-warning signals?

 ### Problem statement